MeenaEaswaran/BMI-6000-Practicum-in-Biomedical-Informatics/README.md

 ---

 ### 5. Data Integration and Batch-Effect Correction
-- **Toolkit used:** Seurat version 5.0 R package for data integration.

 - Multiple integration approaches were evaluated to reduce patient- and sample-specific batch effects while preserving biologically meaningful variation.
 - **Integration methods compared:**
   - Canonical Correlation Analysis (CCA)
   - Reciprocal PCA (RPCA)
   - Harmony

 - CCA, Harmony, and RPCA integration greatly improved shared cell alignment, yielding highly consistent clustering with 23, 24, and 24 clusters, respectively.
 - **Harmony-integrated** data was selected for downstream analyses based on its proven accuracy and scalability in aligning diverse single-cell datasets.

 - Cell cycle scores showed no major source of variation in the integrated dataset.

 - R scripts with "5.1-5.6_" as prefixes can be found in this [folder](scripts).